daniblu/vis_ana_assignment_4/README.md

 - __classify_data.py__: Identical to above, but trains on the data collected from kaggle.

 ## Results
 Running the model on the cifar-10 dataset for each condition results in following accuracies.
 No augmentation method managed to improve the model compared to training on the original data only.
+CONSIDER CURVES.

 |Augmentation|Overall accuracy|
 |---|---|